 Writing has always been therapeutic for me, as well as photography, and now, my latest venture of working on ancestry.com.
 In 2012, I became a member because my Dad was orphaned and we didn’t know a lot about his family.

 Now I have approximately 2000 people in my tree (which includes paternal and maternal family) that date back into the 11th century and have recently determined that through my paternal grandmother, Daniel Boone (the pioneer) was my first cousin 8x removed.
 His father was the son of my 8th great-grandfather.
 And, because of the Boone connection I’ve found where Abraham Lincoln (who married a Boone) was also a cousin 8x removed.
 My Dad would certainly be amazed at all of this.
 And lastly, again through the Boone connection I’ve come across another member with many of the same ancestors who has strong ties to Elvis Presley.
 This will require further exploration though, but is all so very fascinating.

-I hope my thoughts may help some…food for thought at least!
+I hope my thoughts may help some of you…at least it’s food for thought!